bwesterb/draft-schwabe-cfrg-kyber/draft-cfrg-schwabe-kyber.md

 where Round(x) rounds any fraction to the nearest integer going up with ties.

-Note that in TODO we define Compress and Decompress for polynomials and vectors.
+Note that in {{S-VectorOps}} we extend Compress and Decompress to polynomials and vectors.

 These two operations have the following properties: